BloomBooks/BloomLibrary2/src/localization/readme-l10n.md

 # About code string files.

 Strings that are hard-coded into this source have to be entered into one of the code string files found in `src/localization`.
-These must each be listed in `src/localization/l10nFilesForCodeStrings.ts`.
+These must each be listed in `src/localization/crowdin-file-names.json`.
 When the `crowdin-dangerous-upload` script runs, it uploads these files to crowdin, replacing whatever was there.
 When `crowdin-download` runs, it downloads all the latest translations of the files.

+NOTE: CROWDIN DOES NOT _ALWAYS_ DO A REBUILD.
+SO IF YOU JUST MADE A CHANGE, YOU MIGHT NOT SEE IT IN THE DOWNLOAD.
+ON THE "HOME" SCREEN, THERE IS SOME STATUS ON THE RIGHT THAT SHOWS WHEN THE LAST BUILD WAS AND ANY ACTIVITY SINCE THEN.
+YOU CAN FORCE A BUILD FROM THE UI.

 To add a new file: